Estimating the Local Learning Coefficient

 Why I hoped it’d help.
 SMC gives ESS diagnostics, tempering ladders, and MH‑corrected move steps (MALA/HMC) that avoid unadjusted‑Langevin pathologies.

 What goes wrong.
 In very high dimension, we need excellent “twists” to avoid particle collapse.
 Twisted SMC works when there is a trick that gives us good twists.
-Good twists do not seem obvious for arbitrary SLT models.
+Good twists don’t seem obvious for arbitrary SLT models.
 Further, the moment we put accept/reject MALA/HMC inside SMC, we are back to near full‑batch costs per particle.
 We can do it for small models (and it’s a good sanity check), but it’s not a scalable replacement.

 4.3 Non‑Gaussian / Lévy noise (“spikier” SGLD)